Cybersecurity Guidelines for Business Travel

 Notify Your IT Department

-The first thing you need to do when you know you’re going to need to work while you’re traveling is to let your IT department know about it.
+The first thing you need to do when you know you’re going to work while you’re traveling is to let your IT department know about it.
 They may have to make some changes to your security settings.
 For example, if you’re going out of the country, you may not be able to connect if there are geo-blockers set up to block traffic from outside the US.

 Activate Device Locks and Identity Management Tools